cloudstax/firecamp/README.md

 3. Use the firecamp cli to create the stateful service.
 Refer to [Service Tutorials](https://github.com/cloudstax/firecamp/wiki/Tutorials) for each service.

 For the Installation details, please refer to [Installation](https://github.com/cloudstax/firecamp/wiki/Installation) wiki.

+## How do applications access the service?

+The applications should run in the same VPC and the AppAccessSecurityGroup, and access the stateful services via the DNS names.

+Every service member will get a unique dns name.
+For example, the cluster is testcluster, Cassandra service name is mycas with 3 replicas.
+FireCamp will assign the dns name, mycas-0.testcluster-firecamp.com, mycas-1.testcluster-firecamp.com, and mycas-2.testcluster-firecamp.com, to the 3 Cassandra containers.
+The applications could simply access the Cassandra cluster via these 3 dns names.

+When the EC2 instance goes down, let's say the EC2 of mycas-1.testcluster-firecamp.com, AutoScaleGroup will start a new EC2.
+ECS will schedule the Cassandra container to the new EC2.
+FireCamp will attach the original EBS volumes that belongs to mycas-1.testcluster-firecamp.com, and update the address of mycas-1.testcluster-firecamp.com to the new EC2's privateIP in Route53.

+If the applications use JVM, you will need to set JVM TTL.
+Please check such as [Cassandra Readme](https://github.com/cloudstax/firecamp/catalog/cassandra/README.md): "By default, JVM caches a successful DNS lookup forever.
+If you use Cassandra Java CQL driver, please set JVM TTL to a reasonable value such as 60 seconds.
+So when Cassandra container moves to another node, Java CQL driver could lookup the new address."

 ## Catalog Services
 * [MongoDB](https://github.com/cloudstax/firecamp/tree/master/catalog/mongodb)